Contracts for Difference (UK energy): Hydrogen production

+Carbon capture and storage

+A separate CfD-based contractual framework for power generation equipped with carbon capture and storage technology – the Dispatchable Power Agreement (DPA) — was developed based on Contracts for Difference Allocation Round 4 standard terms, adapted for gas-fired generation with carbon capture.
+For industrial emitters, the Industrial Carbon Capture (ICC) Contract – also structured on a CfD framework – provides revenue support per tonne of captured CO₂, with the Low Carbon Contracts Company designated as the contract counterparty in August 2024.
+These mechanisms are distinct from the standard electricity CfD allocation rounds and are not awarded through the same competitive auction process.

 Allocation Rounds

 AR1 (2014/15)

 The first Allocation Round auction started in October 2014, with results announced on 19 February 2015.
 The maximum prices are given in the first table below.
 A total of 2.1 GW of contracts were awarded, primarily for two offshore wind projects, the 714 MW East Anglia 1 and the 448 MW Neart Na Gaoithe, plus 15 smaller onshore wind projects.